 The Leeds and Liverpool Canal has a full stretch of canal towpaths which offer plenty of places for a walk with your dog.
 Leeds city centre, leafy Apperley Bridge, historic Saltaire or the Five-Rise Locks in Bingley are just some of the popular choices, and the added bonus is that there is normally a pub or tea shop to pop into without taking too much of a detour.

-With two national parks on your doorstep and plenty of dog friendly days out in Yorkshire, it’s easy to see why so many people flock to Yorkshire with there dogs.
+With two national parks on your doorstep and plenty of dog friendly days out in Yorkshire, it’s easy to see why so many people flock to Yorkshire with their dogs.
 You can enjoy one of the many walks through the Dales and Moors which your canine is sure to love.
 If you need to book dog friendly Yorkshire accommodation before you visit, then check out our wide range of accommodation on this page and our dog friendly lodges in Yorkshire.